 An affadavit of support costs $120.
 The fee is paid by US citizen sponsors who can guarantee that they will support the applicant financially until they are permitted to work in the US.

+All fees are as at June 2023 and are subject to change.
 This article does not constitute direct legal advice and is for informational purposes only.
-All fees are as at August 2018 and are subject to change.